 Macro Lenses & Image Stabilization

-If you’re buying a macro lens solely for your macro photography and you plan to use a tripod at all times then, IS features isn’t all that important.
+If you’re buying a macro lens solely for your macro photography and you plan to use a tripod at all times then, IS features aren’t all that important.
 But if you think you might shoot the odd subject handheld or use your macro lens for portraiture, then a lens with image stabilization feature will help you achieve sharper images.

 My recommended lenses

-Following are some of the latest options for some Canon lenses that are perfect for macro photography.
+The following are some of the latest options for some Canon lenses that are perfect for macro photography.
 The table below shows the macro characteristics of my picks up.

 - Manual Focus Macro Lens for EOS Cameras